usr390/digisage-application/README.md

 # Introduction
 Digisage is a WPF application capable of storing files behind password-protection software.
-It was created over the course of 4 months by @vendingcompute and @moisescervantes as their senior design project.
+It was created over the course of 4 months by @vendingcompute and @MoisesCervantes99 as their senior design project.

 Main Objective: Give people better control over their files.